-It’s been a while since I’ve taken over Stunt Watch with campaigns – and I’ve felt left out, because what bangers there have been.
+It’s been a while since I’ve taken over Stunt Watch with campaigns and I’ve felt left out, because what bangers there have been.
 But I’m back with a few hits and a misses the whole world has seen and should all learn from.

 A Call For Black Emoji’s

-So, first things first let’s talk about this stellar campaign from Rise365.
-As it is Black History Month – I felt we had to start off right by highlighting this notable cause and campaign.
+campaign from Rise365.
+As it is Black History Month, I felt we had to

 This is something I can really get behind.
-As of late, I’ve been driven by the mantra that seeing is believing and ersonally, when using emoji’s, I change the skin tone to represent my own.
+As of late, I’ve been driven by the mantra that seeing is believing and personally, when using emojis, I change the skin tone to represent my own.
 It really does give the nuances of how I speak to my friends some je ne sais quoi.
-However, additional to this – and something we will come onto later – real authenticity and the ability to show up as you are necessary.
+However, in addition to this – and something we will come onto later – real authenticity and the ability to show up as you are necessary.
 And it goes further than skin tones because often texturism and avoiding natural hair textures in campaigns happens.
 Many a time, I’ve been down the rabbit hole of typing bad hair or wild hair into Google and being confronted by hundreds of black hair images.
 Simply enough is enough and I fully back this one.

 Heinz Faux Pas-ta